 What is a good credit score in Canada for a mortgage?

-When applying for a mortgage, Canada’s mainstream financial institutions are looking for a credit score of between 600-700 or higher.
-However, your credit score is just one of the factors to be considered when applying for a mortgage.
+When applying for a mortgage, Canada’s mainstream financial institutions are looking for a credit score between 600-700 or higher.
+However, your credit score is just one of the many factors in consideration when applying for a mortgage.
 The lender will also look at your earning power and other obligations that might affect your ability to reliably make mortgage payments.

-At the outset, credit scores start at 300 and ideally move upward from there as you create your credit history over time.
-In today’s digital world, it’s virtually impossible to function without a credit card.
-Hotel reservations are held against a credit card.
+At the outset, credit scores start at 300 and move upward from there as you build your credit history over time.
+In today’s digital world, it’s challenging to function without a credit card.
+Hotel reservations require a credit card to hold a room.
 Buying items online requires a credit card.
-So even if you would prefer an all-cash lifestyle, that has become an impossibility in Canada today.
+Processing bill payments through credit card has become a common practice.
+So even if you would prefer an all-cash lifestyle, that has become a virtually impossible in Canada today.

 For young people, it’s sometimes challenging to start building a positive credit history.
 Some of the best steps are to open a bank account, get a credit card, and keep it in good standing.
-Making monthly payments in full (or at least the minimum payment) and landing a consistent job are also positives.
+Making monthly payments in full (or at least the minimum payment) and on time, plus landing a consistent job are also positives.
 Any missed payments will create a bad credit history.
-So, this is an important time to pay attention to your payment schedule.
+So, this is an important time to pay attention to your obligations.
+By starting on the right foot now, you will create a solid financial foundation for the future.

 How long does information stay on your credit report?

-Positive information about your credit history can be kept on the account indefinitely.
+Positive information about your credit history often remains on the account indefinitely.
 That’s good for your overall credit score.
-Negative information like payments missed or defaults on a loan can be kept on file for a specified period.
+Negative information, like missed payments or defaults on a loan, remains on file for a specified period.
+The length of time it remains on your report depends on the nature of the item.

 How long negative information stays on your report can vary depending on the type of financial information, where you are located (province/territory), and the credit bureau that created the report.